Jamie-Clayton/Docs/_posts/2020-04-05-retiring-angularjs.md

 MIT
 ```

-Now NPM is configured for you project, the associated Javascript packages and version need to be found and included.
+With NPM configured for your project, the next job is to find the JavaScript packages and versions you depend on and add them in.